14 Different Types of Owls in California

 These owls tend to nest in tree cavities and are active during the day and night.

-Their bright white-and-brown striped wings can identify them, and they make a distinct hooting sound.
+Their bright white-and-brown striped wings can identify them and make a distinct hooting sound.

 Further, they feed primarily on small rodents, reptiles, amphibians, and even insects.

-The Barred Owl is found throughout California’s forests and can also be spotted in residential areas.
+The Barred Owl is found throughout California’s forests and can be spotted in residential areas.

-These owls are a valuable part of the ecosystem in California, as they help keep populations of small animals in check.
+These owls are a valuable part of the ecosystem in California, as they help control populations of small animals

 Protecting their habitats and monitoring their population is essential to ensure they can continue to play an important role in California’s natural environment.